 Summary.
 The general objective of this research is the design of a matrix as a tool for the evaluation of quality, environmental and safety requirements for an automotive company located in Reynosa Tamaulipas, Mexico, addressing the problem that is generated due to the impact on the organization by breaches in the lack of standardization and evaluation of customer and regulatory requirements.
 This research is presented and developed using the logical methods of deduction, analysis and synthesis of continuous improvement, the Ishikawa methodology or fish diagram, the methodology of cause and effect analysis and risk assessment.
-Analyzed the changes of the norms and their requirements, it is observed that the main findings in the audits are in relation to the compliance in the evaluation of the client's requirements, due to the fact that the implementations of the management systems in the organizations are carried out in different stages. and this mismatch in project management complicates standardization and creates the potential for risk.
+Analyzed the changes of the norms and their requirements, it is observed that the main findings in the audits are in relation to the compliance in the evaluation of the client's requirements, due to the fact that the implementations of the management systems in the organization and creates the potential for risk.
 The matrix as a tool for the evaluation of quality, environment and safety requirements provides us with guidelines to make the management of the organization more efficient, by eliminating the duplication of documents, non-applicable controls and repetitive training, it also allows us to minimize the workload and efforts generated due to the analysis of system requirements as isolated sections and not globally.